mageshwaran123/Lung_Cancer_DataAnalysis/README.md

 Save and Display the Plot: The subplots are saved as 'lifestyle_factors_and_lung_cancer_risk.png' and displayed using plt.show().

-# 4. Association of Environmental Factors with Lung Cancer: analysis of the relationship between three environmental factors (Air Pollution, Dust Allergy, Occupational Hazards) and the prevalence of lung cancer using a dataset of cancer patient data.
+# 4. Association of Environmental Factors with Lung Cancer:
+Analysis of the relationship between three environmental factors (Air Pollution, Dust Allergy, Occupational Hazards) and the prevalence of lung cancer using a dataset of cancer patient data.

 Load the Dataset: The dataset is loaded from a CSV file named 'cancer patient data sets.csv' into a DataFrame called data4.